Intro to simple transcoding in Compressor

 The first Compressor job uses the built-in Create DVD destination to output a Dolby Digital audio file and an MPEG-2 video file.
 Because a CEA-608 closed-caption file has been added to the job, synchronized dialog captions are embedded in the MPEG-2 output file.
 The transcoded files are saved to the source folder (the folder where the source media is stored), and after the files are transcoded, they’re burned to a DVD (using the Create DVD job action).

-The second Compressor job uses two built-in settings (Small and HD 1080p) to create a small QuickTime file and a high-definition (HD) QuickTime file.
+The second Compressor job uses two built-in presets (Small and HD 1080p) to create a small QuickTime file and a high-definition (HD) QuickTime file.
 The output files are saved to the desktop.
 Because there’s no job action, the user must manually move or otherwise distribute each file.

 Download this guide: PDF